Hcooper23/https-hcooper23.github.io-reading-notes-/102-Notes/Read:-07-Programming-with-JavaScript.md

 **What is control flow?**

-The order in which the computer executes statements in a script.
+The order in which the computer executes the statements in a script.

 **What is a JavaScript function?**